3 Reasons Why Synchronizing Digital Advice Can Help Advisors Win the Gold

 - Weakened client relationship

-- Low profit potential
+- Low-profit potential

 Traditional firms have built their reputation on creating a personal connection with their clients.
-Adding a robo to the mix may feel to some like a step backwards – fewer opportunities for personal touch, more boilerplate automation.
+Adding a robo to the mix may feel to some like a step backward – fewer opportunities for personal touch, more boilerplate automation.
 The monetary appeal of the digital offering to a traditional firm may not be obvious, especially with many stand-alone platforms initially targeting Millennials who as a group are notoriously asset-poor and debt-rich.
 On first glance, the drawbacks of an integrated offering may seem to outweigh the potential benefits.